 Will you be a hero today?

-AYA is still looking for homes for students arriving this fall for the 2021-22 academic year.
-AYA students are already starting to arrive to the U.S., and we are working around the clock to help find families for our remaining students!
+As AYA exchange students prepare to arrive in the U.S., we are working around the clock to help find families for our remaining students!
 Students are eagerly awaiting news of their placements so that they can start packing, say goodbye to their friends and get ready for the most exciting adventure of their lives!
 Students will be arriving soon, and we are looking for short-term host families to open their homes short-term for 4-6 weeks to welcome students to the community.